Dozens dead after Israeli airstrike on Gaza mosque, health ministry says

 Three missiles ripped through the school and the mosque inside, where about 6,000 displaced people were taking shelter from the war, said Mahmoud Bassal, a spokesperson for the Civil Defense first responders who operate under the Hamas-run local government.

-The Israeli military acknowledged the strike, claiming it hit a Hamas command center within the school.
+The Israeli military acknowledged it targeted the Tabeen school in central Gaza City, claiming it hit a Hamas command center within the school.
 Hamas denied that.

+The United Nations said the latest strike was part of Israel's increasing attacks on Gaza's schools, which have been turned into shelters for people who have been forced to flee their homes by the war.

 Many of the dead were unrecognizable, Bassal said, adding that he expected the death toll to rise.
 Many of the casualties were women and children, he said.